CinemaScore: Rating

 Vulture cited as examples of such F-graded films Steven Soderbergh's Solaris with George Clooney, Andrew Dominik's Killing Them Softly with Brad Pitt, and Darren Aronofsky's mother! with Jennifer Lawrence.

 In an essay for The Hollywood Reporter, Martin Scorsese strongly criticized this type of approach by writing: "The brutal judgmentalism that has made opening-weekend grosses into a bloodthirsty spectator sport seems to have encouraged an even more brutal approach to film reviewing.
 I'm talking about market research firms like CinemaScore [...].
 They have everything to do with the movie business and absolutely nothing to do with either the creation or the intelligent viewing of film.
 The filmmaker is reduced to a content manufacturer and the viewer to an unadventurous consumer."
-Mintz rejected being lumped in with Rotten Tomatoes, and defended their methodology of polling select audiences on the opening night, to see if the film meets the expectations of the people who most want to see it, and further defended the accuracy of their data and the correlation to box office results.
+Ed Mintz rejected being connected to Rotten Tomatoes, and defended CinemaScore methodology of polling select audiences on the opening night, to see if the film meets the expectations of the people who most want to see it.
+He further defended the accuracy of their data and the correlation to box office results.

 CinemaScore's forecasts for box-office receipts based on the surveys are, according to the Los Angeles Times, "surprisingly accurate" as "most of [the company's] picks...are in the ballpark", in 2009 correctly predicting the success of The Hangover and the failure of Land of the Lost.
 Hollywood executives are divided on CinemaScore's accuracy.
-One told Deadline Hollywood "It's not always right, but it's a pretty good indicator.
-I rely on it", while another said that competitor PostTrak was "much better...more thorough and in-depth".
+Rob Moore, formerly of Paramount Pictures, said Ed Mintz had an "absolute connection with the pulse of moviegoers".
+Jeff Goldstein of Warner Bros. described CinemaScore as "essential ... for the entertainment industry", and Dan Fellman of Warner said that the studio discontinued its own exit polling because of CinemaScore.
+Another Hollywood executive said "It's not always right, but it's a pretty good indicator.
+I rely on it".
+Another said that competitor PostTrak was "much better...more thorough and in-depth".

+CinemaScore also conducted surveys for product placements, Anheuser-Busch, and Las Vegas casinos.

 List of "A+" films

+As of November 2025, a total of 131 films have received an A+ rating from American audiences polled by CinemaScore.